 3. Versatility

-Except you’re just learning the ropes, you would be better off going with a versatile decentralised exchange.
+Except you’re just learning the ropes, you would be better off going with a versatile decentralized exchange.
 Versatility refers to different features or the freedom to carry out multiple functions.
 Some functions include swapping tokens across multiple chains, liquidity pooling, running aggregates, etc. The more, the merrier, right?

 4. Reviews